 Occupational Therapy Australia has a listing of therapists who specialise in driving.
 Choose ‘Driving’ in the ‘Specialty’ field.

 Turning 18 is a huge event in anyone’s life because it’s when a person legally becomes an adult.

 Your young person can now enrol to vote.

 Like any other young adult, an autistic individual is legally entitled to make decisions for themselves, regardless of whether they have an intellectual disability or not.
 This may be a surprise or challenging transition for carers who have always had the role of decision maker.

-If you feel that a family member is struggling with understanding and making informed decisions about their financial matters, medical needs, their day to day life or any other issue, contact the Victorian Civil and Administrative Tribunal (VCAT).
+If you feel that a family member is struggling with understanding and making informed decisions about their financial matters, medical needs, their day to day life or any other issue, contact the Office of the Public Advocate for information about different options.

 For further information about Guardianship, contact the Office of the Public Advocate.

 The State Trustees also have information on a wide range of topics, such as financial planning, wills and trusts.
 They hold regular information for carers.